New RTD Book Club event series features award-winning Virginia authors, VIP experiences

 General admission tickets are $50 and include a copy of “Dopesick.”
 Additionally, $40 tickets are available for just the talk (book not included).

-The VIP reception begins at 5 p.m. and the discussion starts at 6 p.m.
-Macy will be available for a book signing following the event.
+The VIP reception begins at 5 p.m. and the discussion starts at 6.
+Macy will be available for a book signing after the event.

 The event will be held at the Virginia Museum of History and Culture, 428 N. Arthur Ashe Blvd.